digs1998/About-Me/README.md

 # About Me

-I am a Machine Learning and Deep Learning Enthusiast with interests in Computer Vision
+I am a Machine Learning and Deep Learning Enthusiast with interests in Computer Vision.

-I am also a Technical Writer in Medium and Analytics Vidhya and I have written some blogs as well
+I am also a Technical Writer in Medium and Analytics Vidhya and I have written some blogs as well, I am an enthusiastic learner, am learning Mobile App Development and some basics of Full Stack Development.

 My Blogs: